 Cooking with carryover heat also helps to retain moisture and juiciness in the food.
 As the cooking process continues off the heat, the juices within the meat or vegetables redistribute, resulting in a more succulent and flavorful final product.
 This is especially important for meats, as it helps to lock in the natural juices and prevent dryness.

-See also How do you cook a spiral ham in the crock-pot
+See also How long do you cook turkey breast in the oven

 In addition, carryover cooking can also save time and energy in the kitchen.
 By utilizing residual heat, you can reduce the cooking time for certain dishes, as they continue to cook during the resting period.
 This can be particularly useful when preparing multiple dishes at once or when you’re short on time.